Showing posts with label ditto. Show all posts

 Ditto Landing

-A Three story Museum with miniature train set on the first floor, second floor has a large model train set to look like the depot did in 1862 and on the third floor is Civil War history
+A three-story Museum with a miniature train set on the first floor; the second floor has a large model train set that looks like the depot did in 1862; and on the third floor is Civil War history

 Burritt Museum

-Burritt on the Mountain is a public 167-acre, scenic site overlooking Huntsville, Alabama, featuring a 19th century living history (interpretive) park, an eclectic ...
+Burritt on the Mountain is a public 167-acre scenic site overlooking Huntsville, Alabama, featuring a 19th-century living history (interpretive) park and an eclectic ...

 Burritt Museum

-In 1955 physician and Huntsville native William Henry Burritt willed his estate and mansion known as Round Top Mountain to the city of Huntsville to create their first museum.
+In 1955, physician and Huntsville native William Henry Burritt willed his estate and mansion, known as Round Top Mountain, to the city of Huntsville to create its first museum.

-Huntsville Botanical Gardens taking a Hay ride thru the garden
+Huntsville Botanical Gardens is offering a hayride through the Garden.

 Huntsville Botanical Gardens Rose Garden

-Huntsville Botanical is more than a garden, from May thru Sept the garden comes alive with butterflies, in the butterflies house, the Scarecrow Trail is filled with goblins from Sept through October and the Garden is bubbling over with Christmas lights during their Galaxy of Light.
-There is always something to do at the garden.
+Huntsville Botanical is more than a garden.
+From May through September, the Garden comes alive with butterflies.
+In the butterflies' house, the Scarecrow Trail is filled with goblins from Sept through October, and the Garden is bubbling over with Christmas lights during their Galaxy of Light.
+There is always something to do in the Garden.